 Over the years I’d tried—and failed more times than I cared to remember—to show more kindness than the day before.
 But when you think about it, that’s not such an easy task, especially when you take the time to explore the depths of kindness.
 Oh sure, it’s easy to be kind when you’re baking a birthday cake for your boy or helping a friend like Della Kincaid move heavy boxes at Coburn’s General Store.
 Or coming to the aid of that stranger, so vulnerable at the moment.
 But what about harder acts of kindness, like calling an ambulance for him?
 I’d ignored that idea when it came to mind earlier, not wanting town folk roaming round my place.
 So who was I being kind to?
 Likely me more than him.
 And thinking ahead, was it kind to my boys to have a stranger living amongst us, someone who, for all I knew, could do us harm?
 My head ached with possibilities.
 By the time I’d finished arguing with myself, the sun had left that side of the house and the room began to feel cold.

 I made myself get up and move to my boys’ room.
-Not long ago I’d bought a few things on sale they would need to grow into.
-At twelve year old, Vern was already taller and wider than Conor, even though he was a year younger.
+Not long ago I’d bought a few things on sale they’d need to grow into.
+At 12 year old, Vern was already taller and wider than Conor, even though he was a year younger.
 I figured his things would have to do.
 I also grabbed an old quilt we kept in the linen closet.

 Back in the guestroom, I saw the man hadn’t moved.
 He did grumble as I gently placed the quilt over him.
 I saw a terrible mess on the pillowcase from a seeping wound I’d missed because of his tangled hair and all that creek water, washing it clear at the time.
-I kept a first aid kit in the woodshop (I needed it more often than I wanted to admit), so I brought that over and dressed his wound best I could, both for his sake and mine, so I didn’t have to look at its gore.
-Finally I was able to stuff him into the sweatsuit and thick socks.
-Then I wrapped him in the quilt, tighter than a newborn coming home from the hospital.
+I kept a first aid kit in my woodshop (I needed it more often than I cared to admit); I brought that over and dressed his wound best I could, both for his sake and so I didn’t have to look at its gore.
+I was able to stuff him into the sweatsuit and thick socks and then wrap him in the quilt, tighter than a newborn coming home from the hospital.

 Oncet the busy work of survival was done, I didn’t know what else to do.
 I started thinking about that ambulance again, but it didn’t seem right not to give him a say.
 No telling what his story was and how he got into this state.
 Round here, we’re careful about things like that.